 - over 30 titles co-published with Cambridge University Press, comprising over 500 chapters

-- every dispute settlement report issued since the WTO was established.
+- every dispute settlement report ľ over 800 reports - issued since the WTO was established.

 Enriched metadata makes the content fully searchable, meaning users can drill down easily to their specific areas of interest.
 All content can be fully downloaded while a "Read Online" feature allows users to read and share content on all connected devices, such as tablets or mobile phones.
 Content can be viewed by country, topic, year and title.
 A citation tool allows content to be easily integrated by its bibliographic reference.

-The content is made available in a variety of digital formats, including PDF, HTML and CSV.
+The content is made available in both PDF and HTML formats.
 Each publication page contains a link to the WTO's Online Bookshop for ordering printed copies.

 WTO iLibrary is aimed at a variety of audiences looking for comprehensive access to the full range of WTO research on world trade, the latest data on global trade and the findings of the WTO's dispute settlement system.
 This makes it the perfect research tool for chambers of commerce, export/import businesses, legal firms, universities and research institutions.

-WTO iLibrary will be regularly updated and expanded to incorporate new content on global trade.
-For questions about content, please contact WTO-iLibrary@wto.org
+WTO iLibrary is regularly updated and expanded to incorporate new content on global trade.
+For questions about content, please contact [email protected]

 The platform works best in a modern browser, such as Google Chrome, Firefox or Safari.
 For all questions related to access and subscriptions, please contact [email protected]